Fabio Metelli Archive

 that perceptive event in which a physically opaque surface, conveniently structured and coloured, gives an observer a clear impression of transparency.
 2 Furthermore, Metelli together with prof. Ernesto Valentini established the first Italian degree in Psychology (1971), at the universities of Padova and Roma.

 The archival one is the most interesting section of the collection of documents donated to the Psychology Library by heirs Claudia and Marco.
 This section reflects in its structure the typical Metelli’s disposition, brilliant and tenacious, in solving scientific problems.
-With regard to the other sections: books and reports were included in the Catalogue of the Library System of Padova, whereas colleagues and friends’ essays were described via Refworks.
+With regard to the other sections: books and reports were included in the catalogue, whereas colleagues and friends’ essays were described via Refworks.

 After a first inventory of the archival section 3 – made in 2002 by PhD Michele Sinico and Giulia Parovel – finally in 2010 the Psychology Library has undertaken a wider project of preservation, archival cataloguing, digitization and online publication of the archive.
 In the meantime the collection increased with new donations to the library and it was reorganized in seven new series.